Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And in keeping with my advice about always having 2 liters of hiking water with you on a hike, we'll zoom in on two brands that have that capacity while also delivering all of the features mentioned above.

-Be sure to watch the videos provided on these links, to get a crystal clear picture of what each pack has to offer.
+Be sure to read the reviews offered on these products to get a clear idea of features.

 Then decide which pack will serve you best on the trail.